cds-snc/exploration-documentation/ExplorationSprintGuide.md

   </tr>
 </table>

+#### Create analysis board

+Before the team starts analysis, you'll need to create a board, like this [Airtable board](https://airtable.com/tblP96NPzVraTp8eb/viwSXDlHrzySPwmiY?blocks=hide) for them to use.

 #### Analyze findings and create recommendations

-The analysis will be completed in** three phases**.
+The analysis will be completed in **three phases**.
 In this phase, the Sprint Organizer and team should choose 2 - 3 people to be the core team for the analysis and who will then help to write the report.
 Ideally, a researcher is one member of the core analysis team.

 ##### Phase 1: Discuss scores and review findings cumulatively

-1. **Score discussion.** The team will meet to go through the score sheet.
+1. **Scoring discussion.** The team will meet to go through the score sheet.
 Before meeting, highlight any areas of divergent scoring.
 These will be reviewed and reconciled, when appropriate.
 This discussion will inform subsequent analysis.

 ##### Phase 2: Data input and group analysis